Jarred Bairstow: Professional career

 After playing for the South West Metro Pirates in the QBL in 2015 and 2016, Bairstow joined the Brisbane Bullets as a development player for the 2016–17 NBL season.
 He played four games for the Bullets during the season.
 His brother Cameron Bairstow was his teammate.

 Bairstow played three more seasons for the South West Metro Pirates in the QBL between 2017 and 2019.
 He returned to the Brisbane Capitals in 2020 and helped them win the Queensland State League (QSL).

 On 9 December 2020, Bairstow signed with the Perth Wildcats for the 2020–21 NBL season as an injury replacement for Majok Majok.
-He was deactivated from the roster on 6 May 2021 following the Wildcats' signing of Will Magnay.
-He returned to the active roster later that month following the season-ending injury to Bryce Cotton.
+He was deactivated from the roster on 6 May 2021 following the Wildcats' signing of Will Magnay, but returned to the active roster later that month following a season-ending injury to Bryce Cotton.
 He played 38 games, starting in 17, and averaged 1.9 points, 2.7 rebounds and 0.9 assists per game.

-In June 2021, Bairstow joined the Sunshine Coast Phoenix of the NBL1 North.
+In June 2021, Bairstow joined the Sunshine Coast Phoenix of the NBL1 North for the rest of the 2021 NBL1 season.

 On 7 July 2021, Bairstow signed a three-year contract with the Tasmania JackJumpers, a team entering the NBL for the first time in 2021–22.
-After playing for the Hobart Chargers in the 2022 NBL1 South season, he returned to the JackJumpers for the 2022–23 NBL season.
+After playing for the Hobart Chargers of the NBL1 South during the 2022 NBL1 season, he returned to the JackJumpers for the 2022–23 NBL season.
 He re-joined the Chargers for the 2023 NBL1 South season.
 In the 2023–24 NBL season, he was a member of the JackJumpers' championship-winning team.
 He parted ways with the JackJumpers in April 2024.

 After initially signing with the North Gold Coast Seahawks, Bairstow instead joined the Southern Districts Spartans for the 2024 NBL1 North season.

 On 12 July 2024, Bairstow signed with the Brisbane Bullets for the 2024–25 NBL season, returning to the team for a second stint.
 He was sidelined mid season with an ankle injury sustained in round eight, requiring ankle surgery.

+Bairstow joined the South West Metro Pirates for the 2025 NBL1 North season.

+Bairstow joined the Brisbane Capitals for the 2026 NBL1 North season.
+On 2 May 2026, he had 26 points, 11 rebounds and 13 assists against the Southern Districts Spartans.
+He was named to the NBL1 North All Star Five First Team.

+National team

+In June 2026, Bairstow joined the Australia men's national 3x3 team for the 2026 FIBA 3x3 World Cup.
+Later that month, he was selected for the Australian 3x3 team for the 2026 Commonwealth Games in Glasgow.
+The team went on to win the silver medal.